3rd Workshop on Automated Spatial and Temporal Anomaly Detection (ASTAD)

 Call for Paper

-We invite researchers and practitioners to submit their original research contributions to the 3rd Workshop on Automated Spatial and Temporal Anomaly Detection (ASTAD), held as part of NeurIPS 2025.
-This workshop aims to explore the latest advancements and novel approaches in anomaly detection using AI techniques within the domain of computer vision.
-Topics of Interest (but not limited to):
+We invite researchers and practitioners to submit their original research contributions to The 3rd Workshop on Automated Spatial and Temporal Anomaly Detection (ASTAD), held as part of AAAI 2026.
+This workshop aims to explore the latest advancements and novel approaches in anomaly detection (AD) using Artificial Intelligence techniques, with a focus on spatial and temporal dimensions.
+Topics of Interest :

 Important Dates